howac115/INFO30005/README.md

 - Request to update a specific tag **`controllers/tagController.js/exports.tag_update`**

+## **Search (../controllers/searchController.js)**

+To allow better user experience, the ../controllers/searchController.js (searchController) enables jobs filtering with key-words search inside job listings.
+Regex is employed to support both uppercase and lowercase search.
+Links to relevant jobs will be listed if the search is successful.
+On other hand if jobs with certain keywords do not exist in the database, reminders will be returned to inform users.

+Besides, the searchController can generate featured jobs recommendations for users, displaying on the dashboard.
+Each time the web page refreshes, the featured jobs will be changed.

+***Functions:***

+Request to search for job keywords & generate featured jobs in dashboard page

+*controllers/searchController.js/exports.index*

+## **Email subscription(../controllers/emailController.js)**

+The emailController enables the website to inform users about the newest updates via emails.
+Once new jobs are listed under the subscribed tags (given the user have subscribed to some tags), notification emails will be sent to the users.
+Besides, if a user decided not to reveal his personal contact details for privacy reasons, other users can also reach out to him via email.

 ## **Dashboard**

 Overlooking all the controllers is the dashboard, where rendered after the user’s successful login, provides routing to the three controllers (jobController, userController, tagController) of the main functions of InCuBeta.
 Shown above, for both the job route and tag route via the two controllers, functions of viewing/ posting/ updating/ deleting are supported.
 Where as mentioned before, routing to the userController, users can also review peer profiles or to make changes of their own details.